The Harm in Skipping an Oil ChangeJul 31st, 2016

 Some new are now recommending much higher oil change intervals than they have in the past.
 As much as 5,000 to 10,000 miles, or 10,000 to 15,000 kilometers, or more.
 Following these recommendations is very important to avoid engine damage.
 When Santa Rosa drivers go too long between oil changes, oil starts to turn to sludge.
 This causes small oil passages to clog and engine parts to fail.

 What causes oil sludge?
 It's a factor of time and mileage.
 There are hot spots in every vehicle engine that cause oil burn off that leads to sludge.
 Also, water from normal condensation can build up in the oil.
 This water also creates sludge.
-Severe driving conditions in CA lead to more rapid sludge formation.
+Severe driving conditions in CALIFORNIA lead to more rapid sludge formation.

 The severe service schedule has much shorter oil change intervals.
 Santa Rosa drivers just need to honestly evaluate how they drive to determine if they should change their oil closer to the severe service schedule or to the standard schedule.